 While the Circle with Disney doesn’t offer much that other parental control programs don’t, it does have the advantage of packaging it all into one.
 If the idea of using a range of settings across a multitude of apps on different devices is your idea of techno-hell, then the Circle with Disney is for you.
 It’s a user-friendly and straightforward option that even the most tech-hesitant parent can use to ensure their child’s online safety.

-The internet is a fantastic resource and has become so ingrained in our society that it is almost impossible not to use it.
+The internet is a fantastic resource and has become so ingrained in our society that it is almost impossible to not use it.
 However, it does have its risks.
-In addition to its colossal repository of nearly all of human knowledge and funny cat videos, the internet is also the stalking ground of predators, criminals, cyberbullies, and content that no-one in their right mind would want to expose a child too.
+In addition to its colossal repository of nearly all of human knowledge and funny cat videos, the internet is also the stalking ground of predators, criminals, cyberbullies, and content that no one in their right mind would want to expose a child to.

 Although it might seem like the right thing to do, blocking your child from accessing the internet completely is mostly counter-productive.
 The best solution to keeping your child safe online is a combination of communication, education, and reasonable restrictions.